fizban99/yafspiano/README.md

 #### python3 prerequisites

-Since the headless_synth script is in python3, we need to install some requirements:
+Since the yafspiano script is in python3, we need to install some requirements:

 ```
 sudo apt install python3-pip